 The Secret Sauce to eating colours of the rainbow

 You are what you eat.
-Actively work at easing stress with a healthy lifestyle and diet changes which avoids escalating anxiety issues.
+Work to ease stress with a healthy lifestyle and diet changes to avoid escalating anxiety issues.

 Since chronic stress can strip your body of essential vitamins, supplement your body will magnesium and calcium-rich diets.

 Foods rich in dark greens help treat stress.
 Keep alcohol, caffeine and sugar to the bare minimum as these stimulants contribute to increased energy slump and depression.

 Introduce farm-fresh seasonal produce and experiment with home-cooked meals in your daily routine.

 All said and done, ‘Stress’ is an unavoidable part of life, and while not all stress is bad, too much is unhealthy.